When I first starting gardening inside my apartment, all I wanted to grow was vegetables.

 Flowers Love Hydroponics

-When you grow in soil, a plant spends enormous energy pushing roots outward, searching for nutrients.
+When you grow in soil, a plant spends enormous energy developing roots and growing them outward, in search of nutrients.

 In an indoor garden, the roots are bathed in a perfectly balanced nutrient solution 24/7.

-That frees up a lot of energy, which the plants can then redirect into producing blooms.
+That frees up a lot of energy, which the plants can redirect into producing blooms.

 Like with hydroponic vegetables, growing flowers indoors means a virtually limitless growing season, so you can have fresh flower bouquets all year round.

-To me, the best part of using an indoor garden is no weeding, no muddy gloves and no slugs!
+But to me, the best part of using an indoor garden is no weeding, no muddy gloves and no slugs.

 Fun Fact: Commercial cut flower farms have used hydroponics for decades.
 Roses, daisies, and carnations grown in greenhouses around the world are almost all soil-free.
 Next time you buy flowers at the grocery store, there’s a good chance some were grown hydroponically!